allcloud-io/practical-python/README.md

 You probably don't need assistance, but in case you do - [there you go][14].

+## Using the Python Interpreter

+One of the nicest things about interpreted programming languages is that you can often work with them interactively.
+Let's try the following:

+Open your terminal, type `python` and hit Enter.
+Assuming you've [set up][17] your work environment, you should get a prompt similar to the following:

+    Python 3.6.5 (default, Apr 25 2018, 14:23:58)
+    [GCC 4.2.1 Compatible Apple LLVM 9.1.0 (clang-902.0.39.1)] on darwin
+    Type "help", "copyright", "credits" or "license" for more information.
+    >>>

+Now type `print('hi!')` and hit Enter.

+    >>> print('hi!')
+    hi!
+    >>>

+What do you know - it worked!
+You can also calculate stuff:

+    >>> 3 + 5
+    8
+    >>>

+You can assign values to variables and then use them:

+    >>> print('Hello', name)
+    Hello Bob
+    >>>

+As a matter of fact, you can type *any* Python expression into this shell and the interpreter will execute it.

+Now, while having an interactive shell is great for quick, small-scale ad-hoc tests, it is not very comfortable for writing a lot of code.

 [1]: https://github.com/boto/boto3
 [2]: https://www.allcloud.io
 [3]: https://www.python.org/doc/essays/blurb/